7 sure-fire ways to demonstrate marketing ROI to your agency’s clients

 Keep in mind that optimizing your campaigns is a continuous crucial process that retains and brings in more clients.
 Therefore, you will need to monitor, report and modify the marketing ROI you are offering to your clients.
 You can also analyze your competitors’ campaign strategies and take a few pages from their playbooks.

 You are responsible for proving that your clients’ investment in your services yields results by showing them your marketing ROI.
-You can prove your work’s worth to your clients by setting KPIs, knowing and tracking your clients’ costs, determining an ROI threshold, building a KPI dashboard, calculating your clients’ customer lifetime value, and analyzing the numbers.
+You can prove your work’s worth to your clients by setting KPIs, knowing and tracking your clients’ costs, determining an ROI threshold, building a KPI dashboard, calculating your clients’ CLV, and analyzing the numbers.

 Remember, the only way to prove your work’s worth is to ensure your clients get value for their money.